alexh0810/my-portfolio-v2/content/sections/about/about.md

 imageAlt: 'A headshot of Alex'
 ---

-Greetings, I'm Alex Ho, a dedicated Full Stack Developer with a robust focus on front-end technologies.
-I completed intensive Full Stack Development and DevOps training at Integrify Academy, achieving AWS Cloud Practitioner certification to augment my technical skills.
-With a solid foundation in Software Development from Haaga-Helia University of Applied Sciences and hands-on experience in collaborative projects with Finnish enterprises, I specialize in delivering innovative solutions and driving excellence in web development.
+I’m Alex Ho, a passionate Full Stack Developer with a strong emphasis on front-end technologies.
+I honed my skills through intensive Full Stack Development and DevOps training at Integrify Academy, earning the AWS Cloud Practitioner certification to strengthen my technical expertise.
+My academic foundation in Software Development from Haaga-Helia University of Applied Sciences, combined with hands-on collaboration with Finnish enterprises, has equipped me to deliver innovative solutions and drive excellence in web development.

-My career journey began as a Volunteer Full Stack Developer at Junction, where I played a pivotal role in revitalizing the hackathon platform.
-Leveraging expertise in JavaScript, React, MongoDB, Docker, and Git, I successfully implemented enhancements to elevate user experience and functionality.
+My career journey began as a Volunteer Full Stack Developer at Junction, where I played a key role in modernizing the hackathon platform.
+By utilizing JavaScript, React, MongoDB, Docker, and Git, I implemented impactful enhancements that elevated the platform’s functionality and user experience.

-Subsequently, I advanced to a Full Stack Developer Internship at Munchi, refining proficiencies in JavaScript, React, Docker, and Google Cloud.
-My contributions centered on optimizing the storefront and streamlining deployment processes across multiple restaurant interfaces.
+I further advanced as a Full Stack Developer Intern at Munchi, where I refined my expertise in JavaScript, React, Docker, and Google Cloud.
+My work focused on optimizing storefront interfaces and streamlining deployment processes across multiple restaurant platforms.

-Currently excelling as a Restaurant Manager at Momotoko Restaurants, I oversee operations with a strong emphasis on team leadership and ensuring unparalleled customer satisfaction.

-Let's connect and explore how we can achieve your technology goals together.
+I’m actively seeking opportunities as a Software Developer, Front-End Developer, or Back-End Developer, and I’m open to roles of any type.
+Let’s connect to discuss how I can contribute to achieving your technology goals!